chvancooten/NimPlant/README.md

 There are many reasons why Nimplant may fail to compile or run.
 If you encounter issues, please try the following (in order):

 - Ensure you followed the steps as described in the 'Installation' section above, double check that all dependencies are installed and the versions match
-- Ensure you followed the steps as described in the 'Compilation' section above, and that you have used the `chvancooten/nimbuild` docker container to rule out any dependency issues
+- Ensure you followed the steps as described in the 'Compilation' section above, and that you have used the Docker to rule out any dependency issues
 - Check the logs in the `server/logs` directory for any errors
-- Try the `nim-debug` compilation mode to compile with console and debug messages (.exe only) to see if any error messages are returned
+- Try the `nim-debug` or `rust-debug` compilation modes to compile with console and debug messages (.exe only) to see if any error messages are returned
 - Try compiling from another OS or with another toolchain to see if the same error occurs
 - If all of the above fails, submit an issue.
-Make sure to include the appropriate build information (OS, nim/python versions, dependency versions) and the outcome of the troubleshooting steps above. **Incomplete issues may be closed without notice.**
+Make sure to include the appropriate build information (OS, nim/rust/python versions, dependency versions) and the outcome of the troubleshooting steps above. **Incomplete issues may be closed without notice.**